 But wait–there’s more: We also get lovely Rita (Paola Nuñez), the One Who Got Away for Mike.
 And the Villain Out for Burning Vengeance (Kate del Castillo), the Young Killer With Vague Motives (Jacob Scipio), and the Cocky Punk Who Dares to Buck Up to Our Heroes (Charles Melton).
 TL;DR: There isn’t a character in this movie you won’t see coming a mile away.

 Which, ironically, brings me to Bad Boys for Life‘s only strength.
 Occasionally, the filmmakers take a step back to acknowledge the film’s goofiness.
 Mike and Marcus are older and slower, and their police tactics practically have mold growing all over them.
 The script isn’t shy about referencing the passage of time and making fun of these characters when they can’t do the same.
 It’s a refreshing dose of self-awareness in an otherwise plodding movie.

 Let’s close this here shindig with a rhetorical question.
 (I don’t know why I’m writing this review with Sam Elliot’s speaking voice, but–) Why don’t we have movie clip shows?
 Picture it: Mike and Marcus, sitting around a fire pit, roasting wieners and laughing about that thing they did at the one place that time.
 “From now on, that’s how you drive!!!”
 Hee hee!
 Sigh.
 Good times.
-I’d honestly rather watch that than anything Bad Boys for Life.
+I’d honestly rather watch that than anything in Bad Boys for Life.
 Sure, clip shows are cheap and tacky, but at least they’re honest about it.

 124 min.
 R.